elastos/Elastos/Carrier.Swift.SDK/README.md

        |--libsodium.a
        |--libtoxcore.a
 ```
-The headers under directory "include" are public header files from Carrier native.
+The headers under subdirectory **"include"** are public header files from Carrier native.

 ### 3. Build Carrier SDK

-After importing dependencies from Carrier native, you need Xcode to open this project and build Carrier iOS SDK.
+After importing dependencies from Carrier native, you need Apple Xcode to open this project and build Carrier iOS SDK.

 ### 4. Output

-You can use Xcode to produce ElastosCarrier.framework.
+Use Apple Xcode to generate **ElastosCarrier.framework**.

 ## Tests